-The state of Ohio defines “gifted” as students who perform or show potential for performing at remarkably high levels when compared to peers of same age, experience or environment.
-The state also recognizes that there are different types of giftedness to include students with superior cognitive ability and those with academic, creative thinking, and arts talents.
+The state of Ohio defines “gifted” as students who perform or show potential for performing at remarkably high levels when compared to peers of same age, experience, or environment.
+The state also recognizes that there are different types of giftedness to include students with superior cognitive ability and those with academic, creative thinking, and visual and performing arts talents.
 Some students may be identified as gifted in one or more areas.

 Districts are required to enact a Board policy for gifted education (IGBB, Programs for Students Who Are Gifted).
-Current operating rules require districts to assess a student’s superior cognitive ability and to assess a student’s creative thinking and academic talents in mathematics and reading but do not require districts to provide services.
-Ohio recently updated operating standards for educating gifted students (2017): http://education.ohio.gov/Topics/Other-Resources/Gifted-Education/Rules-Regulations-and-Policies-for-Gifted-Educatio.
+Current operating rules require districts to assess a student’s superior cognitive ability and a student’s creative thinking ability, as well as academic talents in mathematics and reading, but do not require districts to provide services.
+Ohio recently updated operating standards for educating gifted students (July 2018): http://education.ohio.gov/getattachment/Topics/Other-Resources/Gifted-Education/Rules-Regulations-and-Policies-for-Gifted-Educatio/Ohio-Administrative-Code-3301-51-15.pdf.aspx?lang=en-US

 Service: Superior Cognitive Ability